ZaneH/heybilly/README.md

-# HeyBilly v2
+# HeyBilly

 ## Introduction
-Welcome to **HeyBilly v2**, your voice-activated assistant.
+Welcome to **HeyBilly**, your voice-activated assistant.
 Whether you want to check the weather, play your favorite music, or stay updated with the latest news, HeyBilly listens to your commands and acts fast.
 It's like having a helpful friend, always ready to assist you with just your voice.

-Consider setting up the [Discord bot](https://github.com/ZaneH/heybilly-v2-discord) for more features.
+Consider setting up the [Discord bot](https://github.com/ZaneH/heybilly-discord) for more features.

 ## Features